pypa/bandersnatch/docs/CONTRIBUTING.md

 PRs must have an entry in CHANGES.md that references the PR number in the format of "PR #{number}".
 You can get the number your PR will be assigned beforehand using [Next PR Number](https://ichard26.github.io/next-pr-number/?owner=pypa&name=bandersnatch).
-**Some trival changes (eg. typo fixes) won't need an entry, but most of the time, your change will.
+**Some trivial changes (eg. typo fixes) won't need an entry, but most of the time, your change will.
 If unsure, take a look at what's been logged before or just add one to be safe.**